pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 30 - July 1

-Since I had spells somewhat working, I had to clean up the implementation.
+Since I had spells somewhat working, next I had to clean up the implementation.
-I dispatched the **SMSG_SPELL_START** and **SMSG_SPELL_GO** packets to nearby players and fixed spell cancelling, so movement would cancel as expected.
+I dispatched the **SMSG_SPELL_START** and **SMSG_SPELL_GO** packets to nearby players and fixed spell cancelling, so now movement cancels spells as expected.

 ![](20240701_18h44m36s_grim.avif)

 ## Day 31 - July 2

 I added levels to mobs, random from their minimum to maximum level, rather than hardcoding to 1.
-Then I made spells do hardcoded damage, so mobs could die.
+Then I made spells do some hardcoded damage, so mobs could die.
 Noticed that mobs would still change orientation when dead, so added a check to only move if alive.

 ![](20240702_20h41m22s_grim.avif)

+That seemed like a good stopping point and was 1 month since I started writing code for the project.

 # Future Plans